apache/beam-site/src/contribute/ptransform-style-guide.md

         getMoo() == 0 || getBoo() == null,
         "Must specify at most one of moo or boo, but was: moo = %s, boo = %s", getMoo(), getBoo());

+    ...
   }
 }
 ```

 #### Coders

-`Coder`s are a way for a Beam runner to materialize intermediate data or transmit it between workers when necessary.
-Do not use `Coder` as a general-purpose API for parsing or writing binary formats.
+`Coder`s are a way for a Beam runner to materialize intermediate data or transmit it between workers when necessary. `Coder` should not be used as a general-purpose API for parsing or writing binary formats because the particular binary encoding of a `Coder` is intended to be its private implementation detail.

 ##### Providing default coders for types